derekfulmer/ansible/roles/unattended-upgrades/README.md

 # Unattended-upgrades
 ## Summary

+Unattended Upgrades is an mechanism in Debian based systems that, when configured, enables an operator to schedule automatic updates of all installed packages.
+This is equivalent to telling your host `sudo apt update && sudo apt upgrade` at any time you desire and specify in the files below.

-This playbook allows the system administrator to install unattended-upgrades and copying over the following configuration files below.
+This playbook allows an operator to install the `unattended-upgrades` package and copy the following configuration files:
-- 20auto-upgrades
+- `20auto-upgrades`
-- 50unattended-upgrades
+- `50unattended-upgrades`

 ## Command to test on Vagrant
 ```